©villedemontauban Cathédrale©villedemontauban Cathédrale

 ©©villedemontauban Cathédrale|Ville de Montauban

-located at the highest point of the city
+located at the highest point in the city

-What is that big green roof that you see in the distance as soon as you arrive in Montauban ?
+What’s that big green roof you can see in the distance as we arrive in Montauban ?

-A good reason to reach the historic center, to discover its secrets.
+A good reason to head back to the historic centre, to discover its secrets.

 A little history

-The culminating point of the old center, here it is, monumental, perched atop the great steps.
-Its classical lines and the whiteness of its stones, stand out against the surrounding brick houses.
-The four imposing statues of the evangelists, cast their gaze upon you, from the top of the façade.
-The power vocation of the monument, is intact.
-Engulf yourself in the lair of this great lady with a charged soul.
+The crowning glory of the old town centre, the monumental canopy perches at the top of the high steps.
+Its classical lines and the whiteness of its stonework stand in stark contrast to the surrounding brick houses.
+The four imposing statues of the évangélistes, gaze down at you from the top of the façade.
+The power of the monument remains intact.
+Step into the lair of this great lady, with her charged soul.

-From the entrance, the 4 original statues of the evangelists surprise you.
-The resonance is heavenly and the uncluttered light floods the immense space with a sober softness.
-The vast nef is bathed in clear light, which penetrates under the perfect arches of the tall windows.
+From the entrance, the 4 original statues of the Vangiers surprise you.
+The setting is elegant and the pure light floods the immense space with a sober gentleness.
+The vast nef is bathed in clear light, which peeks through the perfect arches of the tall windows.

 For the curious